Axiom’s Transparency Statement on Human Trafficking and Modern Slavery

 - agree to permit us and/or a third-party acting for us to inspect their facilities, records and practices, to have access to their personnel and to audit their business for the purposes of ensuring that they comply with these obligations and that there is no use of modern slavery or involvement of human trafficking; and/or

-- impose equivalent obligations on their own suppliers as we have placed on them.
+- impose equivalent obligations on their own suppliers as we have placed on them; and

-- We have internal escalation channels whereby employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents and contractors can raise concerns and report instances of potential non-compliance with our values and principles (including modern slavery and human trafficking), in full confidence and without fear of retaliation.
+- We have internal escalation channels whereby employees at all levels, directors, officers, agency workers, seconded workers, volunteers, interns, agents and contractors can raise concerns and report instances of potential non-compliance with our values and principles (including modern slavery), in full confidence and without fear of retaliation.

-Training on our Anti-Slavery & Human Trafficking Policy forms part of our training cycle for all individuals who work within Axiom.
-In addition, we train and update personnel working with our supply chain on modern slavery issues, as and when necessary, with a view to reducing the risks of modern slavery in our supply chain.
+Training on our internal Anti-Slavery & Human Trafficking Policy forms part of our training cycle for all individuals who work within the Group.
+In addition, we train and update personnel working with our supply chain on modern slavery and human trafficking issues, as and when necessary, with a view to reducing the risks of modern slavery and human trafficking in our supply chain.

-We will continue to review our policies, processes and training going forward to make sure they support and further our commitment to combatting the risks of modern slavery in our business and our supply chains.
+We will continue to review our policies, processes and training going forward to make sure they support and further our commitment to combatting the risks of modern slavery or human trafficking in our business and our supply chains.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Axiom’s slavery and human trafficking statement for the financial year ending 2019.
+This statement is made pursuant to section 54(1) of the United Kingdom’s Modern Slavery Act 2015 and constitutes our Group’s Human Trafficking and Modern Slavery statement for the financial year ending 2020.